The Holocaust and the Nakba: International perspectives

 According to Bashir Bashir and Amos Goldberg "a joint Arab-Jewish public deliberation on the traumatic memories of these two events is not only possible, however challenging and disruptive it may be, but also fundamental for producing an egalitarian and inclusive ethics of binationalism in Israel/Palestine".

 Elias Khoury states that "The Holocaust and the Nakba are not mirror images, but the Jew and the Palestinian are able to become mirror images of human suffering if they disabuse themselves of the delusion of exclusionist, national ideologies."
 He views setting aside these ideologies as part of a universal struggle against racism.

+In literature

+In his 1949 novella Hirbet Hiz'ah, S. Yizhar dealt with the expulsion of Palestinians by Israeli forces.
+The narrator compared the plight of Palestinian refugees to that of Jewish refugees.
+In an interview, Yizhar explained that the action of expelling Palestinians contradicted his earlier beliefs about what Zionism would be.

+In 1952, Avot Yeshurun published the poem "Passover on Caves" in Haaretz.
+He later explained, "The Holocaust of European Jewry and the Holocaust of Palestinian Arabs, a single Holocaust of the Jewish People.
+The two gaze directly into one another's face."